utkarsh-1602/interview-approaches/javascript-practice/event-loop/Readme.md

 5. Callback Execution: When an asynchronous operation is complete, its callback is placed in the callback queue.

 6. Repeat: The event loop continues this process, ensuring that the call stack is always empty before taking the next function from the callback queue.

+## memory allocation in JavaScript

+1. Heap Memory - Data stored randomly and memory allocated.

+2. Stack memory - Memory allocated in the form of stacks.
+Mainly used for functions.